 - Listen to your body, feel your body, Surinder Singh

 - A fantastic trip on the Camino.
-Lasse is a competent and knowledgeable tour guide, who also manages to make room for silence and let the impressions speak for themselves.
+Lasse is a competent and knowledgeable guide, who also manages to make room for silence and let the impressions speak for themselves.
 Best recommendations, Lotte Maribo Ibsen

 - Top of page